* Euro slides as dollar gets data boost

 “The market is bearish and short, the poor data are not unexpected, but even so, a break through $1.1150 would surely trigger short-term stops,” he said.

-The dollar index, which measures the U.S. currency against a basket of rival currencies, rose as much as 0.3 percent to 97.430, a three-week high, helped by a rally in U.S. stocks on Monday and the more positive U.S. data.
+The dollar index, which measures the U.S. currency against a basket of rival currencies, rose 0.3 percent to 97.430, a three-week high, helped by a rally in U.S. stocks on Monday and the more positive U.S. data.

-Australia’s dollar shed more than 0.6 percent to $0.7065 .
-The Reserve Bank of Australia’s stress on the “downside risks for the global growth environment” on Tuesday probably caused the selloff even as the central bank kept interest rates on hold, said Commerzbank analyst Esther Reichelt.
+The Reserve Bank of Australia’s stress on the “downside risks for the global growth environment” probably caused the currency to weaken, said Commerzbank analyst Esther Reichelt.

 Sterling dropped half a percent after lawmakers rejected four Brexit proposals, heightening Britain’s uncertainty just 10 days before it is due to leave the European Union.
-The pound fell to $1.3025 before stabilising around $1.3050 and stood at 85.835 pence against the euro.
+The pound was down at $1.3040 at 0900 GMT and at 85.88 pence against the euro.

 RBC Capital Markets strategist Adam Cole said he did not expect the franc to hold its gains because the Swiss National Bank remained “sensitive” to a stronger currency, particularly when it traded beyond 1.12 francs per euro.

-The SNB will be “the last central bank in the developed world to tighten rates,” he said, and that should weigh on the currency in the medium-term.
+The SNB will be “the last central bank in the developed world to tighten rates,” he said.

 Cryptocurrencies surged.
 Bitcoin jumped 20 percent to touch $5,000, its highest since November.